What is a co-op nursery school?

 To ensure that Woodside’s facilities are clean and safe, it’s important to keep the classrooms and equipment cleaned and maintained properly.
 Worknights happen once per month in the evening and usually on a Wednesday.
 There is a detailed list of tasks for participating families to accomplish, which are mostly cleaning of classrooms, toys, etc.

-How often would I have to help out with Worknights and on the Project Team?
+How often would I have to help out with Worknights?

 What kind of Fundraising must I do?